Idan-Levin/idan-levin.github.io/_posts/2023-07-04- preventing restaking centralization risks.md

 - Create an optimal portfolio of restaking services.
 - If the market accepts this as a standard, most users participating in restaking will likely choose the vanilla product used by others.
-- Most validators offering the optimal
+- Most validators offering the optimal portfolio alongside regular staking will ensure no single entity has an economic advantage.
+- Multiple optimal portfolios can be created to suit different risk profiles.

 ![1](/1.png){:.ioda}